HunterFab/hello-world2/README.md

 # Hello, JavaScript!

-You remember Hello, HTML!, right?
-Well, this is Hello, JavaScript!
+You remember `Hello, HTML!`, right?
+Well, this is `Hello, JavaScript!`.
 You'll be adding to your existing `hello-world` repository and giving that once rather dull website a little interaction.

 ## Getting Started